yuvgin/the-ghost-maze/README.md

 ### Prerequisites

 This game was developed for the Hack virtual computer, and as such must be executed through *VMEmulator*, which comes bundled as part of the free to download nand2tetris software suite. <br>
-The suite itself, as well as detailed usage instructions for the VMEmulator can be found at the link below.
+The suite itself, as well as detailed usage instructions for the VMEmulator can be found at the link below:

 https://www.nand2tetris.org/software